 I get it. . . sometimes you just don’t have time to make it yourself.

-That’s why I like to share my recommendations and reviews for foodstuff you can purchase while aiming to achieve optimal health and wellness.
+That’s why I like to share my recommendations and reviews for food you can purchase while aiming to achieve your desired optimal health and wellness.

 This month: ghee